krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2024.01.03        - version 1.11.3 =
+* Fix               - Limit name of Smart coupon gift card names sent to Avarda to 35 characters.

 = 2023.11.29        - version 1.11.2 =
 * Fix               - Fixed an incorrect meta query during the confirmation step if the order id was missing from the url.
 * Fix               - Improved checks before we confirm an order to ensure the payment id from Avarda matches the stored payment id in the order.